 Dissemination is a process made by all partners in tight cooperation at national and international level.
-Dissemination activities at the European and global level are coordinated and harmonised with META-NET dissemination activities in order to maximise the impact by controlled spread of different participant at different events.
-The joint effort of the project participants can be seen in the joint presence at conferences and workshops of highest level in LT world.
+Dissemination activities at the European and global level were coordinated and harmonised with META-NET dissemination activities in order to maximise the impact by controlled spread of different participants at different events.
+The joint effort of the project participants could have been seen in the joint presence at conferences and workshops of highest level in LT world.